xarray-contrib/xarray.dev/src/posts/datatree/index.md

 ## Thanks

-A number of other people also [contributed to datatree](https://github.com/xarray-contrib/datatree/graphs/contributors) in various ways - particular shoutout to [Alfonso Ladino](https://github.com/aladinor) and [Etinenne Schalk](https://github.com/etienneschalk) for their dedicated attendance at many of the [weekly migration meetings](https://github.com/pydata/xarray/issues/8747)!
+A number of other people also [contributed to datatree](https://github.com/xarray-contrib/datatree/graphs/contributors) in various ways - particular shoutout to [Alfonso Ladino](https://github.com/aladinor) and [Etienne Schalk](https://github.com/etienneschalk) for their dedicated attendance at many of the [weekly migration meetings](https://github.com/pydata/xarray/issues/8747)!

 ## Funding Acknowledgements